Sanjana4113/GMWTTI-Website/README.md

 # GMWTTI
- This repository contains the front-end code of Government Maharani's Women's Teacher Training Institute website for user-friendly interface using HTML, CSS and Javascript.
+ This repository contains the front-end code of Government Maharani's Women's Teacher Training Institute website for a user-friendly interface using HTML, CSS and Javascript.